 Transaction date: The day on which the foreign exchange transaction is entered into.

-Transaction Loss or profit: Transaction Loss or profit may arise due to a foreign exchange transaction on goods or services or because of cancellation of another foreign exchange transaction.
+Transaction Loss or Profit: Transaction Loss or profit may arise due to a foreign exchange transaction on goods or services or because of the cancellation of another foreign exchange transaction.
 The transaction loss or profit may occur real or an opportunity missed.

-Translation Loss/profit: It is an estimated loss or profit on account of revaluation of assets and liabilities, made for the purpose of balance sheet.
+Translation Loss/profit: It is an estimated loss or profit on account of the revaluation of assets and liabilities, made for balance sheet.

 Speculation: Act of buying and or selling a currency, hoping that a favourable exchange rate adjustment would take place before the payment to be made or currency to be delivered

-Spot: Generally, if spot rate is today and then settlement falls on second succeeding working day (two business days after the transaction date).
-However in some markets spot transactions may be executed for value next day.
+Spot: Generally, if the spot rate is today and then settlement falls on the second succeeding working day (two business days after the transaction date).
+However, in some markets spot transactions may be executed for value the next day.

-Spot deals: Spot deals refer to foreign currency purchase or sale effected for spot value.
+Spot deals: Spot deals refer to foreign currency purchases or sales effected by spot value.

-Spot rate: Spot rate is the exchange rate of the currency, which will be calculated on the basis of appreciation or depreciation of the currency on the date of settlement.
+Spot rate: The Spot rate is the exchange rate of the currency, which will be calculated based on the appreciation or depreciation of the currency on the date of settlement.